shadowfaxthewhitehorse/bokehvizs/README.md

 * GOOG_* : candlesticks for prices of Google stock.
 * MSFT_* : candlesticks for prices of Microsoft stock.
 * PYPL_* : candlesticks for prices of Paypal stock.
-* TSLA_* : candlesticks for prices of Tesla stock.
+* TSLA_* : candlesticks for prices of Tesla stock.\

+5. 9 series :: TAN CURVE -
+* created for a MOOC Project - Qwykr Tech Education
+* please run the Python file and view the output.
+Output file is called "tangent.html".

 More visualizations created using Bokeh available at: